Yingtremendous/Deep-Learning-Project-Template/README.md

 │
 │
 ├──  data
 │    └── datasets  - here's the datasets folder that is responsible for all data handling.
-│    └── transforms  - here's the data preprocess folder that is responsible for all data augmentation.
+(MNIST) │    └── transforms  - here's the data preprocess folder that is responsible for all data augmentation.
 │    └── build.py  		   - here's the file to make dataloader.
 │    └── collate_batch.py   - here's the file that is responsible for merges a list of samples to form a mini-batch.